KieranMcDDev/Kieran-OutplayTest/README.md

 this one has a seed value which is used for the random generator to get different boards.
 A board will be displayed on screen representing the Jewels and the result will be outputted through a debug message.

+If the best score is equal to 2 it means that there is no valid move

 Exercise 3: